Friedrich Albert Fallou: Life

 Friedrich Albert Fallou came from an aristocratic French Huguenot family.
 He was the son of a judicial bailiff, and spent his childhood in Rochlitz and Grimma, where he studied at the Gymnasium St. Augustine.
 He never married.
 From 1814 to 1817, Fallou studied jurisprudence at the University of Leipzig.
 From 1818 to 1824, he worked as a lawyer in Colditz.
-In 1825, he was appointed town clerk of Waldheim and worked as an administrative officer at the City Court, and as a land value tax assessor.
-His interest in nature led him to study soils as an independent.
-He also wrote geographic descriptions of Saxon regions and towns, which he published in the journal "Saxonia" under the pseudonym "Baldwin from Eichberg".
+In 1825, he was appointed town clerk of Waldheim and worked as an administrative officer at the City Court and a land value tax assessor.
+His interest in nature led him to study soils as an independent scholar.
+He also wrote geographic descriptions of Saxon regions and towns, which he published in the journal Saxonia, under the pseudonym "Baldwin from Eichberg".
 In 1833, he resigned as city clerk and again ran a practice as a lawyer and worked as a land evaluator until 1850.
 After that, Fallou devoted himself almost exclusively to geological, mineralogical, and pedological studies.
 In 1856, he moved to the Diedenmühle near Waldheim in Saxony, living here as an independent scientist until his death.